liorkup/preventTransferContract/README.md

 ## Usage

 * Deploy contract with wanted Admin account.
+Admin and your accounts will be granted 100 tokens each.
 * Users can interact with contract and transfer tokens by using `transfer` and `transferFtom` methods.
 * Users can allow others to withdraw tokens from their account using `allowance` method.
 * Admin can use `preventTransfer` and `allowTransfers` methods to control the abilty of users to transfer tokens.